 On August 15, 2022, the Company entered into a new unsecured credit agreement (the "2022 Credit Agreement").
-The 2022 Credit Agreement is with a syndicate of lenders and provides for borrowings consisting of (i) a multi-currency revolving credit facility, providing for an equivalent in U.S. dollars of up to \$1.5 billion (the "Revolving Credit Facility") and (ii) a new
+The 2022 Credit Agreement provides for borrowings consisting of (i) a multi-currency revolving credit facility, providing for an equivalent in U.S. dollars of up to \$1.5 billion (the "Revolving Credit Facility") and (ii) a \$250 million delayed draw term loan facility (the "Delayed Draw Term Loan"), all pursuant to the terms and conditions of the 2022 Credit Agreement.
+The 2022

-\$250 million delayed draw term loan facility (the "Delayed Draw Term Loan"), all pursuant to the terms and conditions of the 2022 Credit Agreement.
-The 2022 Credit Agreement allows the Company to request, at prevailing market rates, an aggregate amount not to exceed \$750 million, (a) increases to the borrowing commitments under the Revolving Credit Facility and/or (b) new incremental term loan commitments.
+Credit Agreement allows the Company to request, at prevailing market rates, an aggregate amount not to exceed \$750 million, (a) increases to the borrowing commitments under the Revolving Credit Facility and/or (b) new incremental term loan commitments.
 The agreement contains affirmative, negative and financial covenants, and events of default customary for facilities of this type.

 The Revolving Credit Facility matures on August 15, 2027.
-The Delayed Draw Term Loan was available for borrowings until February 15, 2024, and was fully drawn during the third quarter of 2023.
+The Delayed Draw Term Loan was fully drawn during the third quarter of 2023, and the proceeds were utilized to redeem the 4.375% Senior Notes, due 2023.
 Borrowings under the Delayed Draw Term Loan will mature on August 15, 2027.
 Amounts borrowed and repaid under the Delayed Draw Term Loan may not be reborrowed.
-The applicable interest rate for borrowings under the 2022 Credit Agreement includes a base rate (per the Interest Election terms of the agreement) plus an interest rate spread up to 1.75% based on the lower of the pricing corresponding to (i) the Company's financial leverage or (ii) the Company's public rating.
-Obligations under the Restated Credit Agreement have been guaranteed by certain of the Company's subsidiaries.
+The applicable interest rate for borrowings under the 2022 Credit Agreement includes a base rate (per the Interest Election terms of the agreement) plus an interest rate spread up to 1.75% based on the lower of the pricing corresponding to (i) the Company's financial leverage or (ii) the Company's subsidiaries.